Codecademy/docs/README.md

 ## What stage of development are we in right now?

-Docs is live with about 710 high-quality entries.
+Docs is live with over 1000 high-quality entries.
 Now that the MVP is out, our goal is to transition some ownership of Docs content to the Codecademy community, since maintaining a resource of this type at-scale is only possible if it's open-contribution.
 That means we need your help, whether it's contributing, reviewing, or evangelizing!

 ### 📝 Content Team